kreauniv/comp308/source/lambda.rst

    are assumed to be true -- that serve as a starting point, and a collection of rules that tell us how to derive new theorems from other known theorems.

-In lambda calculus, all we have are functions and function application.
+In λ calculus, all we have are functions and function application.
 What can we apply functions to?
 The answer to that question is also "functions"!
 So how can we capture the idea of natural numbers using functions alone?

 Given a function, what can we do with it?
 We can apply it to some value.
-What kind of a value can we apply it to (at least within lambda calculus)?
+What kind of a value can we apply it to (at least within λ calculus)?
 We can apply it to another function.
 So :index:`Alonzo Church` came up with a representation for numbers as the idea of applying a function a certain number of times.